VDuchauffour/VDuchauffour/README.md

 - I'm Vincent, born in 90's, located in Paris, France.
 I'm a former social science student and after few IT experiences I decided to move my career towards data science.
 - I'm (mostly) interested in NLP and explicability (XAI).
-- I use Linux (Arch btw) and I like discovering new FOSS .
+- I use Linux (Arch btw) and Vim.
+I'm always trying to discover new FOSS.
 - I like electronic music 🎉.
 I own more than <a href="https://www.discogs.com/user/Voigt_Kampff/collection">400 vinyl records<a/>.